 The authentic energy reproduced by Q the Quo will have the crowd on its feet and singing out loud in no time.
 This is a must-see performance!

 The idea to set up a Quo tribute originated back at the start of 2014 when Daniel (keyboards) and Mick (bass) started the hunt for other like-minded musicians.
 It wasn’t long before they were joined by Alex (rhythm guitar) and Hal (drums).
 Finding a front man turned out to be more difficult.
 Seth played with us for a while and then in the late summer of 2015 he was replaced by Michael, who played with the band until Sept 2018.
 He was replaced by Simon who filled the Rossi role up until the spring of 2025, when Michael stepped back into the limelight.
 In the autumn of 2016 Alex decided to drop out and another Daniel joined the fray on rhythm and lead, before briefly being replaced by Norman and then Eddy.
 The Parfitt role is now in the safe hands of Adam.
-Having been with Q the Quo from the very early days, Hal decided it was time to step away from behind the drums and at the start of 2019 Kenny parked his bum on the drum throne!
+Having been with Q the Quo from the very early days, Hal decided it was time to step away from behind the drums and at the start of 2019 Kenny took over the Q drumsticks.
+Then when Kenny decided to leave in mid-2025 Ivor parked his bum on the drum throne!

 Michael Collins